-Budtending is often an entry-level position that can lead to more opportunities depending on what you want to do.
-While there are many programs offered by accredited universities to help people learn more about the cannabis plant and the industry, these programs are not always the most accessible.
+Short answer: no. Budtending is often an entry-level position that can lead to more opportunities depending on what you want to do.

 Biomedical and biological sciences will help you with a foundational understanding of the plant and the body.
 Agriculture classes can help you learn about growing weed at scale.